Even if you’re short of space, Making a Butterfly Garden in containers is possible with some of the most amazing hacks in this article!

 1. Choose a Right Location

 Usually, butterfly prefers to flutter in a sunny location that is less windy.
-For a butterfly container garden choose a location that receives at least 6 hours of sunlight daily and remains less windy.
+Choose a location that receives at least 4-6 hours of sunlight daily and remains less windy.

 Pollinators attract towards the areas where plants are planted densely and flowers appear in masses as they prefer to flutter from flower to flower.